 Each Syncrude Participant is responsible for marketing its own share of SCO and associated by-products, such as sulphur.
 COSP takes title to its SCO at Syncrude's plant gate.
-It is then transported by a pipeline dedicated for use by the Syncrude Participants to Edmonton where SCO volumes are sold or arrangements are made for storage or further transportation to markets in Canada and the United States through a system of inter-connected pipelines and storage locations.
+It is then transported by a pipeline dedicated for use by the Syncrude Participants to Edmonton where SCO volumes are sold or arrangements are made for storage or further transportation to markets in Canada and the United States through a system of inter-connected pipelines, storage locations and to a limited extent, railways.
 There are three refineries in or near Edmonton that combined consume approximately 425,000 barrels per day of crude oil including between 190,000 to 240,000 barrels per day of various synthetic crude oils such as SCO and there are approximately 150 refineries in Canada and the United States in total.
-Canadian Oil Sands has 250,000 barrels of storage capacity in the Edmonton area to facilitate its marketing arrangements.
+Canadian Oil Sands has storage capacity in the Edmonton area to facilitate its marketing arrangements.

 SCO sales contracts are typically negotiated directly with refiners throughout Canada and the United States but Canadian Oil Sands also contracts with marketing and trading companies and other producers.
 Typical contract terms are based on 30, 60 or 90 day arrangements which continue unless terminated but are occasionally made for longer terms.
 SCO is usually priced each month on the basis of Canadian and United States market prices, which reflect the market balance between supply and demand for crude oil, transportation costs, market access, available pipeline and rail capacity and refined product values.
-Sales of SCO represented 96 per cent of our total consolidated sales in 2012 (2011 - 99 per cent).
-The balance of Canadian Oil Sands sales is primarily comprised of sales of other crude oil, which the Corporation purchases from third parties to facilitate certain transportation arrangements.
-Sulphur is removed as part of the upgrading process and currently the majority of sulphur production is sold with the remainder stockpiled on blocks at Syncrude's Mildred Lake plant site.
+Sales of SCO represented 90 per cent of our total consolidated sales in 2013 (2012 - 96 per cent).
+The balance of Canadian Oil Sands sales is primarily comprised of sales of other crude oil, which the Corporation purchases from third parties to facilitate certain transportation arrangements or to fulfill sales commitments with customers when there are shortfalls in estimated Syncrude production.
+Sulphur is removed as part of the upgrading process and currently the majority of sulphur production is sold with the remainder stockpiled as blocks at Syncrude's Mildred Lake plant site.

 Production volumes of synthetic crude oil and other crude oil from Canada and the United States have risen in recent years.
-This increase in crude oil supply in the North American market has required Canadian Oil Sands to sell its production to a broader group of refineries and customers many of which are located farther away than the refineries to which Canadian Oil Sands had marketed to in the past.
-In addition, a number of refineries in the United States have, or are in the process of, modifying their plants to process increased volumes of heavy oil, which is expected to reduce the overall refining demand for SCO.
+This increase in crude oil supply in the North American market has required Canadian Oil Sands to sell its production to a broader group of refineries and customers some of which are located farther away than the refineries to which Canadian Oil Sands had marketed to in the past.
+In addition, a number of refineries in the United States have modified their plants to process increased volumes of heavy oil, which is expected to reduce the overall refining demand for SCO.

-Increasing crude oil supply coupled with reduced export pipeline capacity related to a number of pipeline incidents over the last few years has resulted in pipeline apportionment which currently continues.
-Apportionment occurs when the demand for pipeline space exceeds the capacity of the pipeline and as a result pipeline space is allocated among various pipeline customers.
-A number of pipeline projects to build new or expand and extend existing pipelines in order to increase crude oil delivery capacity beginning around 2015 are currently planned, such as TransCanada's Keystone XL and various Enbridge pipeline projects.
+Increasing crude oil supply has resulted in pipeline apportionment which currently continues.
+Pipeline apportionment occurs when the demand for pipeline space exceeds the capacity of the pipeline resulting in pipeline space being allocated among various pipeline customers.
+Rail shipments of crude oil has become a transportation option which has alleviated some of the apportionment.
+In addition, a number of pipeline projects to build new or expand and extend existing pipelines in order to increase crude oil delivery capacity are currently planned, such as TransCanada's Keystone XL and Energy East pipeline projects, Kinder Morgan's Trans Mountain Pipeline Expansion Project and various Enbridge pipeline projects.
 However, approvals and permits are required for these projects and there is no guarantee that such pipeline projects will be built.